dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

   we do not need to mix in its ciphertext, see {{secc}}.

 * Security analysis.
-Because ML-KEM-768 already assumes QROM, we do not need to complicate the analysis of X-Wing by considering weaker models.
+Because ML-KEM-768 already assumes QROM, we do not need to complicate the analysis of X-Wing by considering stronger models.

 * Performance.
 Not having to mix in the ML-KEM-768 ciphertext is a nice performance benefit.
 Furthermore, by using SHA3-256 in the combiner, which matches the hashing in